VamosC/Algorithm-Practice-in-Vacation/README.md

 # VacationAlgorithm
-- just for fun from the following winter vacation
+- just for fun in vacation
-- For summber intern